maykbrito/waitroom-twitch/README.md

 🏠 https://moonlit-elf-5a2387.netlify.app/

-goto `/canvas` to get another background
+goto [`/canvas`](https://moonlit-elf-5a2387.netlify.app/canvas) to get another background

+---

+## Technologies

+built with astro.build and lot of code snippets from codepen and chatgpt